Division-of-Biochemistry-Publications/CASS/README.md

 ## Publicly available scripts, codes and analyses used for publications associated with the Cassava Source-Sink Project (CASS) funded by the Bill and Melinda Gates Foundation

+[1] Gutschker *et al.* (2023)
-[1] Carbon usage in yellow-fleshed Manihot esculenta storage roots shifts from starch biosynthesis to cell wall and raffinose biosynthesis via the myo-inositol pathway
+    Carbon usage in yellow-fleshed Manihot esculenta storage roots shifts from starch biosynthesis to cell wall and raffinose biosynthesis via the myo-inositol pathway